jweden/httpClient/readme.txt

 The first test is a multi-threaded test that sends in the same request 5 times and ensures a correct response (Content-Type header) to each of these requests.

-The second test sends in a bad oauth2 login and parses the json response for correct error messages.
+The second test sends in a bad oauth2 login and parses the json response (using the json-simple library) for correct error messages.

+The third test uses built-in data-driven TestNG functionality with the help of groovy to create an event.
+The idea here is that one could put multiple test cases in the groovy testCases.properties file.
+201 created response is verified.

+The fourth test concurrently creates events.
+The TestNG annotation can be easily changed to a higher number from the current 5.
+(I've successfully created 500 concurrent events).
+201 created response is verified for each response.

 This was tested with the following environment: